approov/web-quickstart-google-recaptcha-v3-javascript/README.md

   "ip": "1.2.3.4",
   "embed": {
     "recap:aaaaa12345": {
-      "success": true,
       "challenge_ts": "2021-05-31T15:07:37Z",
-      "hostname": "web-quickstart-recaptcha-js.pdm.approov.io",
+      "hostname": "web-quickstart-recaptcha-js.pdm.approov.io"
-      "score": 0.9,
-      "action": "submit"
     }
   }
 }
 ```

-> **NOTE:** The output of the Approov CLI is not formatted as above.
+(The output of the Approov CLI is not formatted as above.)

+> **NOTE:** You can get the full results from reCAPTCHA verification if your API uses encrypted tokens and you specify `-embedResult` when you configure the reCAPTCHA site with the Approov CLI

 [TOC](#toc-table-of-contents)